mallabonikki/git-basic/README.md

 Features | Git Basic Commands
 --- | ---
-* git init
+* git init |
-* Multiply query parameters and View it as ViewContent |
+* Multiply query parameters and View it as ViewContent | * git add -A
+  | * git commit -m "Multiply query parameters and View it as ViewContent"
+  | * git pull origin master
+  | * git push origin master
 * Divide query parameters and View it as ViewContent |